 Courtney M. Gallaher, Ph.D., Michigan State University, assistant professor

-Ryan D. James, Ph.D., University of North Carolina, Charlotte, assistant professor
+Ryan D. James, Ph.D., University of North Carolina, Charlotte, associate professor

 Michael E. Konen, Ph.D., Iowa State University, associate professor